poiyomi/PoiyomiDocs/docs/audio-link/spectrum.md

 - `Type`: <PropertyIcon name="dropdown" />**Dropdown**, Options: `UV0`/`UV1`/`UV2`/`UV3`/`Panosphere`/`World Pos`/`Local Pos`/`Polar UV`/`Distorted UV`

 Choice of UV to use for your Spectrum.
-You will most likely be configuring this for your specific model.
+You will most likely be configuring this for your specific mesh.

 ### Position